grafana/grafana/docs/sources/visualizations/candlestick.md

 The mode options allow you to toggle which dimensions are used for the visualization.

-- **Candles** limits the panel dimensions to the open, high, low and close dimensions used by candlestick visualizations.
+- **Candles** limits the panel dimensions to the open, high, low, and close dimensions used by candlestick visualizations.
 - **Volume** limits the panel dimension to the volume dimension.
 - **Both** is the default behavior for the candlestick panel.
 It includes both candlestick and volume visualizations.